wormhole-foundation/demo-metaplex-metadata/README.md

 # Metaplex Metadata Demo

-A utility script for creating and managing SPL token metadata using the Metaplex SDK on Solana.
+A utility script for creating and managing SPL token metadata using the Metaplex Umi framework on Solana.

 ## Project Setup